kaiumallimon/nex/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The MIT License is a permissive license that allows you to do anything you want with the code as long as you provide attribution back to the author and don't hold them liable.

 ## Contact
 For any queries or suggestions, please open an issue in the repository.